Periyar: Social reform and eradication of caste

-Ramasamy wanted thinking people to see their society as far from perfect and in urgent need of reform.
+Periyar wanted thinking people to see their society as far from perfect and in urgent need of reform.
 He wanted the government, the political parties and social workers to identify the evils in society and boldly adopt measures to remove them.
-Ramasamy's philosophy did not differentiate social and political service.
+Periyar's philosophy did not differentiate social and political service.
 According to him, the first duty of a government is to run the social organisation efficiently, and the philosophy of religion was to organise the social system.
-Ramasamy stated that while Christian and Islamic religions were fulfilling this role, the Hindu religion remained totally unsuitable for social progress.
+Periyar stated that while Christian and Islamic religions were fulfilling this role, the Hindu religion remained totally unsuitable for social progress.
 He argued that the government was not for the people, but, in a "topsy-turvy" manner, the people were for the government.
 He attributed this situation to the state of the social system contrived for the advantage of a small group of people.

-One of the areas of Ramasamy's focus was on the upliftment of rural communities.
-In a booklet called Village Uplift, Ramasamy pleaded for rural reform.
+One of the areas of Periyar's focus was on the upliftment of rural communities.
+In a booklet called Village Uplift, Periyar pleaded for rural reform.
 At that time rural India still formed the largest part of the Indian subcontinent, in spite of the ongoing process of urbanisation.
 Thus, the distinction between rural and urban had meant an economic and social degradation for rural inhabitants.
-Ramasamy wanted to eradicate the concept of "village" as a discrimination word among places, just as the concept of "outcast" among social groups.
-Ramasamy advocated for a location where neither the name nor the situation or its conditions imply differences among people.
+Periyar wanted to eradicate the concept of "village" as a discriminatory word among places, similar to the concept of "outcast" among social groups.
+Periyar advocated for a location where neither the name nor the situation or its conditions imply differences among people.
 He further advocated for the modernisation of villages by providing public facilities such as schools, libraries, radio stations, roads, bus transport, and police stations.

-Ramasamy felt that a small number of cunning people created caste distinctions to dominate Indian society, so he emphasised that individuals must first develop self-respect and learn to analyse propositions rationally.
-According to Ramasamy, a self-respecting rationalist would readily realise that the caste system had been stifling self-respect and therefore he or she would strive to get rid of this menace.
+Periyar felt that a small number of cunning people created caste distinctions to dominate Indian society, so he emphasised that individuals must first develop self-respect and learn to analyse propositions rationally.
+According to Periyar, a self-respecting rationalist would readily realise that the caste system had been stifling self-respect and therefore he or she would strive to get rid of this menace.

-Ramasamy stated that the caste system in South India is, due to Indo-Aryan influence, linked with the arrival of Brahmins from the north.
+Periyar stated that the caste system in South India is, due to Indo-Aryan influence, linked with the arrival of Brahmins from the north.
 Ancient Tamil Nadu (part of Tamilakkam) had a different stratification of society in four or five regions (Tinai), determined by natural surroundings and adequate means of living.
-Ramasamy also argued that birds, animals, and worms, which are considered to be devoid of rationalism do not create castes, or differences of high and low in their own species.
+Periyar also argued that birds, animals, and worms, which are considered to be devoid of rationalism do not create castes, or differences of high and low in their own species.
 But man, considered to be a rational being, was suffering from these because of religion and discrimination.

-The Samathuvapuram (Equality Village) social equality system introduced by the Government of Tamil Nadu in the late 1990s is named after Ramasamy.
+The Samathuvapuram (Equality Village) social equality system introduced by the Government of Tamil Nadu in the late 1990s is named after Periyar.